ansys/pyansys-dev-guide/doc/source/guidelines/logging.rst

 extend or expose features from an Ansys application, product, or service that may be local or remote.

-This section describes two two main loggers for a PyAnsys library that exposes or extends a service based application, the *Global logger* and the *Instance logger*.
+This section describes two main loggers for a PyAnsys library that exposes or extends a service based application, the *Global logger* and the *Instance logger*.
 These loggers are customized classes that wrap :class:`logging.Logger` from :mod:`logging` module and add specific